 But the many promises and sustainability-centric campaigns, many of which landed big brands in top spots on various headline-making “transparency” and “sustainability” rankings, new research from Cornell University’s School of Industrial and Labor Relations shows that many of fashion’s manufacturing problems still exist.
 Of particular interest for the Cornell researchers?
 The fact that much of the information given to the auditors that brands pay to inspect their suppliers’ factories was patently inaccurate, particularly in China and India.

-This means that brands cannot see the results of the many corporate social responsibility programs intended to track and improve working conditions in their suppliers’ factories.
-As a result, there’s been not enough effort improving conditions.
-And consumers who want to use their spending to improve working conditions don’t have reliable information to inform their purchases.
+“The share of inaccurate audits was lower in the other 11 countries in the study, but still the average unreliability of all of the 40,458 audits examined was about 45 percent,” which Judd and Kuruvilla say “means that brands cannot see the results of the many corporate social responsibility programs intended to track and improve working conditions in their suppliers’ factories.”
+As a result, there has not been “enough effort [to] improve conditions,” and thus, “consumers who want to use their spending to improve working conditions don’t have reliable information to inform their purchases.”

-In order to ascertain the accuracy and reliability to the aforementioned audit information, a team at Cornell University’s School of Industrial and Labor Relations spent two years building trust with apparel companies, suppliers and other groups and persuading them to let the researchers analyze their data.
-In exchange, they signed nondisclosure agreements that allowed them to work with unique, massive data sets never before available to researchers, making it possible to see the inner workings of large-scale labor compliance programs and help them measure their impacts.
-The institutions were more willing to share data knowing it was anonymous and that their analysis could potentially benefit the industry as a whole.
+In order to ascertain the accuracy and reliability to the aforementioned audit information, a team at Cornell University’s School of Industrial and Labor Relations spent two years “building trust with apparel companies, suppliers and other groups and persuading them to let the researchers analyze their data.”
+In exchange, the Cornell team says that they signed nondisclosure agreements, thereby, enabling them to “work with unique, massive data sets never before available to researchers, [and] making it possible to see the inner workings of large-scale labor compliance programs and help them measure their impacts.”

-A clearer picture begins with getting more reliable information.
-A recent analysis demonstrates how bad data on the fashion industry’s environmental impacts distorts efforts to change them.
-Namely, “questionable facts plague the conversation around sustainability and fashion, and that makes the industry harder to regulate.”
-Getting reliable data for labor compliance means that buyers and brands must invest in intelligence from workers, unions and bona fide due diligence.
+With “more reliable” information at hand, “a clearer picture begins” to arise, according to Judd and Kuruvilla, who note that “a recent analysis demonstrates how bad data on the fashion industry’s environmental impacts distorts efforts to change them.”
+For instance, “questionable facts plague the conversation around sustainability and fashion, and that makes the industry harder to regulate.”

-A separate Cornell analysis found that compliance with safety and labor laws increases significantly when workers are able to bargain with managers over working conditions.
-And unions may get a stronger voice as part of a new agreement with governments and brands like adidas and H&M aimed at protecting the garment industry and its workers from a drop in demand due to the coronavirus recession.
+All the while, they assert that “better reporting by itself will not solve the problem, [and] workers and unions need to play a bigger role.”
+They point to a separate Cornell analysis, which found that “compliance with safety and labor laws increases significantly when workers are able to bargain with managers over working conditions,” something that may be bolstered in the not too distant future “as part of a new agreement with governments and brands like Adidas and H&M [that is] aimed at protecting the garment industry and its workers from a drop in demand due to the coronavirus recession.”